bosd/odoo-data-flow/docs/quickstart.md

 bash load.sh
 ```

-The `odoo-data-flow` tool will connect to your database and import the records.
+The `odoo-data-flow` tool will connect to your database  and execute the first command.

+Because the import engine is "smart," it will automatically use its `load` -> `create` fallback to rescue good records if any batch fails, ensuring the highest possible success rate.

+The second command with the `--fail` flag will then automatically process any records that were truly invalid and written to the res_partner_fail.csv file.

 Log in to your Odoo instance and navigate to the **Contacts** app to see your newly imported contacts.

 Congratulations!
 You have successfully completed a full transform and load workflow with the new `odoo-data-flow` tool.